High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

-Our calculations are for O$_\mathrm{N}$V$_\mathrm{N}$ and O$_\mathrm{N}$V$_\mathrm{N}$H centers in ideal hBN crystals.
+Our calculations are for O$_N$V$_N$ and O$_N$V$_N$H centers in ideal hBN crystals.
 The flakes in actual hBN samples lead to strains and distortions that can modify the properties of the SQEs.
-A study on similar defects in \cite{turiansky2021impact} has showed that realistic distortions can shift emission energies by several 0.1~eV, explaining the spectrum of ZPL wavelengths shown in Fig. \ref{fig: cryo characterization}c.
-In addition, both systems are optically active and paramagnetic (spin doublets) that can be observed in ESR spectrum.
-These states may enable may enable optical manipulation of the spin \cite{czelej2024scandium}, offering the prospect of exploiting the (O$_\mathrm{N}$V$_\mathrm{N}$) and (O$_\mathrm{N}$V$_\mathrm{N}$H) centers as the first quantum defects in hBN with single-photon emission in the NIR spectrum that is naturally geared toward high transmission efficiency free-space spin-photon interfaces for quantum networking.
-This motivates future experimental studies to confirm the existence of ODMR in these NIR SQEs.
+A study on similar defects in \cite{turiansky2021impact} has shown that realistic distortions can shift emission energies by several 0.1~eV, explaining the spectrum of ZPL wavelengths shown in Fig.~\ref{fig: cryo characterization}c.
+In addition, our first-principles calculations indicate that both defect systems are optically active and host paramagnetic spin-doublet ground states, identifying them as potential candidates for ESR- and ODMR-active centers.
+We emphasize, however, that this spin-related assignment is based on theory alone and is not derived from direct experimental spin measurements.
+Rather, the calculated spin-doublet character suggests that these O$_N$V$_N$ and O$_N$V$_N$H centers may provide a pathway toward NIR spin-photon interfaces in hBN, which are naturally attractive for high-transmission free-space quantum networking.
+This therefore motivates future experimental studies aimed at directly probing the spin properties of these NIR SQEs, including ESR, ODMR, and optical spin-control measurements.